 A: Thanks for asking!
-I’ve published three books in my Spirit Lake series and am finishing a fourth.
+I’ve published four books in my Spirit Lake series and am finishing a fifth, actually a prequel.
 My main character’s strong personality is based on her profession.
 She’s a Pulitzer prize-winning LA Times photojournalist who covers wars and disasters all over the world, in often life-threatening situations.
 She’s had to be strong to survive.

 Between assignments, she returns to her hometown of Spirit Lake, Minnesota, to recharge.
 That’s an entirely different world, with family and friends who think she’s brash and reckless, the opposite of the respect and admiration she receives in her professional life.
 Initially, Britt clashes with everyone, but as the series progresses, the reader gets to know her warm heart and fierce loyalty to those she loves.

 However, Britt never has a chance to recharge because her hometown of Spirit Lake is an ideal location for all kinds of dirty deeds: easy entry points along the vast wilderness of the US/Canadian border for trafficking humans, drugs and weapons, an Indian reservation that’s off limits to most law enforcement, and a dangerously mistaken perception that nothing happens in small towns.
 Something bad always happens that illustrates what a dangerous and small world it is, and Britt never gives up until solves the crime and has her story.

 Q: Your Spirit Lake Mysteries take place in Minnesota, a state of interest to me as that’s where my father is from.
 What led you to set your novels there?